postmanlabs/labs-docs/CONTRIBUTING.md

 ## Adding/Editing Images

-If you would like to add, edit or replace images you are welcome to do so.
+If you would like to add, edit, or replace images you are welcome to do so.
 There are two ways in which you can achieve this:

 * You can upload the image to your GitHub Pull-Request and link the image
 * You can host the image and link to your own hosted image